andrewanggoh/instagram-account-engagement-analysis/README.md

 ### Engagements by Collaborations

 - Engagement patterns frequently align with influencer-driven posts.
-Notably, the spike observed in Jun–Jul 2023 was largely the result of content collaborations with influencers.
+Notably, the spike observed in Jun–Jul 2023 was largely the result of content collaborations.
 - During the peak in Jun-Jul 2023, Wilson Nate is involved in ~575K out of the total ~607K engagement.
 - Most engagement from Jun-Dec 2024 related to Sportyanz Event, contributing ~392K out of the total ~1,108K engagement.
+This sustained performance was likely supported by a content strategy that extended beyond the event period, encompassing pre-event build-up and post-event follow-up content.
 - Posts featuring influencers have a much higher median engagement count (518.5) compared to posts without influencers (162.5), representing around a 3x increase.
 - Wilson Nate, Aubrey Evans, Sportyanz Event, Jacob Miller, and Robert Carter are the top collaborators contributing the highest total engagement, with each generating over 77K.